World Monkeypox Outbreak Tops 50,000 Cases - UrduPoint

 "Some European countries, including Germany and the Netherlands, are also seeing a clear slowing of the outbreak, demonstrating the effectiveness of public health interventions and community engagement to track infections and prevent transmission.

 "These signs confirm what we have said consistently since the beginning: that with the right measures, this is an outbreak that can be stopped."
-A surge in monkeypox infections has been reported since early May outside the African countries where it has long been endemic.
+A surge in monkeypox infections has been reported since early May among men who have sex with men, outside the African countries where it has long been endemic.

 The WHO triggered its highest level of alarm on July 24, classifying it as a public health emergency of international concern, alongside Covid-19.